eludi/arcajs/doc/API.md

 #### Parameters:

-- {number} r - RGB red component in range 0..255 or unified uint32 color
+- {number} r - RGB red component in range 0..255 or unified uint32 RGBA color
-- {number} [g] - RGB green component in range 0..255
+- {number} [g] - RGB green component in range 0..255 or opacity if first argument is a unified uint32 RGBA color
 - {number} [b] - RGB blue component in range 0..255
 - {number} [a=255] - opacity between 0 (invisible) and 255 (opaque)